-21. Yearling rams 00
+21. Yearling rams 25.
+Yearling ewes

-- 22. Senior ram lambs
+22. Senior ram lambs23.
+Junior ram lambs26.
+Senior ewe lambs27.
+Junior ewe lambs

-- 23. Junior ram lambs

-- 24. Champion/Reserve Ram

-- 25. Yearling ewes26.
-Senior ewe lambs

-- 27. Junior ewe lambs

-- 28. Champion/Reserve Ewe
+24. Champion/Reserve Ram 28.
+Champion/Reserve Ewe

-No Vehicles are permitted in the agriculture area after 10 am; they MUST be parked in a designated parking lot.
+\No Vehicles are permitted in the agriculture area after 10 am; they MUST be parked in a designated parking lot.
 Vehicles will be towed at the owner's expense.
-The New Jersey State Fair/ Sussex County Farm & Horse Show Association will not be responsible for any damages to your vehicle
+The New Jersey State Fair/ Sussex County Farm & Horse Show Association will not be responsible for any damages to your vehicle \